yurimarca/mlops/ml_model_monitoring/1_model-training-and-deployment/README.md

 These skills are important for every ML project.
 It's crucial to be able to ingest new data that your model needs.
 It's just as crucial to retrain and re-deploy your model regularly to keep it up-to-date.
 Being able to keep records about processes and automate them will also be important throughout the rest of the course.

 ![](figures/review.png)

+# Glossary
+For your reference, here are all the new terms we introduced in this lesson:

+- **os**: a module you can use to access workspace directories and files from a Python script
+- **ingestion**: the process of finding, gathering, recording, cleaning, and providing data as input to an ML project.
+- **timestamp**: a character string recording a particular date and time
+- **datetime**: a module containing capabilities for recording timestamps
+- **crontab**: the file on a Linux machine that contains cron jobs
+- **cron job**: a one-line code snippet that schedules a particular task
+- **pickle**: the module used to read and write trained ML models
+- **logistic regression**: an ML method used for categorical (0-1) classifications
+- **re-deployment**: the process of overwriting a deployed ML model with a newer, improved version
+- **`dump()`**: the method in the pickle module used to save a trained ML model
+- **`merge()`**: a method for combining two datasets - also including an option to record which entries are unique to particular datasets, and which are common across both
+- **distributed file system**: a collection of machines that allow data to be spread across multiple locations, to make work with extremely large datasets more feasible
+- **client/server model**: a hierarchical model allowing one machine to perform executive functions and control others, for more efficient data processing
+- **MapReduce**: a framework for performing operations on distributed datasets